 The Old Woman who begins the song "Skid Row (Downtown)" is Tony-nominated singer/actress/comedienne Bertice Reading.
-It's been erroneously said that her voice is dubbed over by Michelle Weeks, who played Ronette, but this is false.
-In fact, Bertice sang her part in the song live on set.
-She also provides the vocals on the soundtrack.
+It's been erroneously reported that her voice is overdubbed by Michelle Weeks, who played Ronette and performed the verse for the alternate version on the soundtrack album.
+In fact, Bertice sang her part in the song live on the set.
 This was Bertice's final film appearance before her death in 1991.

 For the scene during "Suppertime" when Mushnik is offering Seymour a way out, director Frank Oz originally wanted to use over-the-shoulder shots.
 But Rick Moranis and Vincent Gardenia kept cracking each other up so he had to use close-ups.

-The original production of "Little Shop of Horrors" premiered off-off-Broadway at the WPA Theater on May 6, 1982, before transferring off-Broadway to the the Orpheum Theatre, where it ran between July 27, 1982 and November 1, 1987 for a total of 2,209 performances.
-The musical made its Broadway debut 11 years later at the Virginia Theater, where it ran between October 2, 2003 and August 22, 2004, totaling 372 performances.
+The original production of "Little Shop of Horrors" premiered at the WPA Theater in New York on May 6, 1982, before transferring to the the Orpheum Theatre, where it ran from July 27, 1982 to November 1, 1987, for a total of 2,209 performances.
+Its Broadway debut was 17 years later at the Virginia Theater, where it between October 2, 2003 and August 22, 2004, totaling 372 performances.

 In 1986, D.C.
 Comics released a comic book adaptation of the film.
 Although the book retains some scenes that didn't make it to the final cut of the film, most characters bear little resemblance to their live-action counterparts.